Turning Setbacks into Success: Essential Customer Service Insights for Small Businesses

 Roberto Dal Corso

-Roberto Dal Corso is an entrepreneur and business strategist, founder of Dal Corso Group.
-With over +20 years of experience, Roberto has empowered SMEs and business leaders through his 9-step Masterplan and proven Leadership programs.
-Known for increasing sales, improving profits, and leveraging AI, his clients have seen significant revenue growth and cost savings.
-A sought-after keynote speaker and board advisor, Roberto’s strategies have impacted startups and industry giants like Credit Suisse, Roche, and EY.
+Roberto Dal Corso is a Business Growth Architect and founder of Dal Corso Group with over 20 years of experience.
+Through his Business Growth Plan, Roberto has empowered SMEs and business leaders to achieve consistent growth by implementing his 9-step framework.
+Known for increasing sales, improving profits, and leveraging AI to streamline operations, Roberto’s clients consistently see measurable results.
+As a keynote speaker and board advisor, he has worked with both startups and industry leaders, including Credit Suisse, Roche, and EY, delivering actionable strategies that drive lasting success.

 Back to Blog